KarolW47/KarolW47/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning java+spring+angular+jwt
 - 💞️ I’m looking to collaborate on project just for some exp
+- :raised_hands: I'm in the process of switching to a programmer career, which more fits to my interests.
+- :muscle: I am open to a job offers, to gain professional experience in software development as a junior developer.
 - 📫 How to reach me Karollo47@gmail.com

 <!---